Verifying your installation

 - Linux–Ubuntu: Open the Dash by clicking the upper left Ubuntu icon, then type “terminal”.

-After opening the terminal window or Anaconda Prompt, choose any of the following methods:
+After opening Anaconda prompt (Terminal on Linux or macOS), choose any of the following methods:

 - Enter a command such as